kubedb/docs/docs/guides/percona-xtradb/quickstart/overview/index.md

 persistentvolumeclaim/data-sample-pxc-2   Bound    pvc-85a35a7c-dfb8-4ca2-96a6-21c9e0b892db   1Gi        RWO            standard       3m46s
 ```

-From the above output, you can see that all perconaxtradb resources(`StatefulSet`, `Service`, `PVCs` etc.) are deleted except `Secret`.
+From the above output, you can see that all perconaxtradb resources(`PetSet`, `Service`, `PVCs` etc.) are deleted except `Secret`.

->If you don't set the terminationPolicy then the kubeDB set the TerminationPolicy to Delete by-default.
+>If you don't set the deletionPolicy then the kubeDB set the DeletionPolicy to Delete by-default.

 **WipeOut:**

-You can totally delete the `PerconaXtraDB` database and relevant resources without any tracking by setting `terminationPolicy` to `WipeOut`.
-KubeDB operator will delete all relevant resources of this `PerconaXtraDB` database (i.e, `PVCs`, `Secrets`, `Snapshots`) when the `terminationPolicy` is set to `WipeOut`.
+You can totally delete the `PerconaXtraDB` database and relevant resources without any tracking by setting `deletionPolicy` to `WipeOut`.
+KubeDB operator will delete all relevant resources of this `PerconaXtraDB` database (i.e, `PVCs`, `Secrets`, `Snapshots`) when the `deletionPolicy` is set to `WipeOut`.

-Suppose, we have a database with `terminationPolicy` set to `WipeOut`.
+Suppose, we have a database with `deletionPolicy` set to `WipeOut`.
 Now, are going to delete the database using the following command:

 ```yaml
 $ kubectl delete perconaxtradb sample-pxc -n demo